How Was Neptune Discovered? The Story of Mathematical Competition and an Unresolved Controversy

 As it turns out, Airy had a secret search for Neptune started with Challis' assistance.
 Since the expected location of Neptune was in a region the observatory had not cataloged before, Challis was not too hopeful with the odds of success.
 Why?
 One needs to find out what are stars, comets, asteroids, and so on before one can determine a planet so that the proper distinction can be made and you don't falsely claim that a planet has been found (Lyttleton 225).

-A few weeks later on July 9th Airy writes to Challis asking for his assistance in the search.
+A few weeks later on July 9 Airy writes to Challis asking for his assistance in the search.
 Challis had been present at the meeting and so knew of the agreement in the work of Adams and Le Verrier.
 As Challis admitted in a letter, “I can say, however, that this concurrent evidence of the reality of the disturbing body from two independent investigations, weighed strongly with me in coming to the determination of undertaking the observations in the face of the great amount of labor they might be expected to entail.”
-Whether Airy was truly concerned about the radius vector problem is certainly doubtful and was most likely a cover for him to be clandestine in his operations (Rawlins 121, Airy 133).
+Whether Airy was truly concerned about the radius vector problem is certainly doubtful in light of all of this and was most likely a cover for him to be clandestine in his operations.
+After all, he was consistently...inconsistent with his information distribution (Rawlins 121, Airy 133).

 Airy was determined to be the one to find the new planet.
 He was so desperate to use the telescope at Cambridge that he was willing to pay Challis, who was not on board at first, a large sum of money.
-He was able to subtlety mention this payment in the July 9th letter, saying it would be for an assistant if needed be.
+He was able to subtlety mention this payment in the July 9 letter, saying it would be for an assistant if needed be.
 He further states that Challis' Northumberland Telescope was perfect because Airy's location was bad based on where the sky needed to be observed.
-No doubt that Airy was making a conspiracy, for many of his letters reveal his secrecy.
+No doubt that Airy was playing puppetmaster in this making of a conspiracy to be the finder, for many of his letters reveal his secret maneuverings around the people surrounding him.
 For a good example look no further than a letter to Challis on November 13, 1846 (post-Neptune discovery): “The matter being one of delicacy, I will not compromise any one…All I as is will you allow me to publish your correspondence with me on this subject, or extracts from it taken at my discretion?”
 In fact once Neptune was found Airy destroyed many correspondences he had at the time.
-Several letters were sent between June 30th to July 21st and finally on July 27,th months before Le Verrier would publish his finalwork, their secret mission began (Rawlins 118-20, Airy 135, 142).
+Several letters were sent between June 30 to July 21 and finally on July 27, months before Le Verrier would publish his finalwork, their secrets now lost to time (Rawlins 118-20; Airy 135, 142; Jones 25).

 Rather than wait around for what he thought was further inaction, Adams kept busy.
 Though he certainly could have initiated the search himself, much less publish his calculations, he was busy revising his work as was Le Verrier.
 Adams claimed on September 2, 1846, in a letter to Airy just a few days after Le Verrier published his latest work on the calculations, that he had not initiated the search yet because he did not want to hunt for something that was not more determined to be correct.
 Le Verrier would go on to publish a revised solution.
 Adams would not.
 Le Verrier’s new work reflects recent data from Uranus and other celestial objects while Adams’s was more about tinkering about based on an idea rather than on observations.
 One of these was modifying Bode's Law so that the distance was decreased by 1/30 and thus the eccentricity errors were reduced.
 All of this is further evidence to his lack of faith in his work (Rawlins 116-7, Airy 137).

 When news reached Britain, Challis stopped his search.
 It was not noted until reviewing their work that Challis had observed Neptune several times during his hunt and had never realized it.
-In a letter from October 12th Challis tells Airy that he had an unnoticed find of the planet in early August.
-He continues on, saying how on August 12th he has noticed an 8th magnitude star that did not match with his July 31th observation of the same part of the sky.
+As directed by Airy, Challis had conducted sweeps of the region in question on July 29, July 31, August 4, and August 12.
+In a letter from October 12 Challis tells Airy that he had an unnoticed find of the planet in early August.
+He continues on, saying how on August 12 he has noticed an 8th magnitude star that did not match with his July 31 observation of the same part of the sky.
 He had been busy completing a catalogue of comet observations and did not have the time to look over old results yet.
 He was too busy gathering data.
-The additional insult to injury was the examination of the area on September 29th after Le Verrier had published a new set of results.
+The additional insult to injury was the examination of the area on September 29 after Le Verrier had published a new set of results.
 Challis thought that he say a disc but was not sure.
-Altogether, Neptune had been observed twice in the first four days on the search and many more times throughout (Airy 143, Lyttleton 225).
+Altogether, Neptune had been observed twice in the first four days on the search and many more times throughout (Airy 143, Lyttleton 225, Jones 26-7).

 Average Distance from Sun (AU)